oittaa/uuid6-python/README.md

 ### uuid6.uuid6(*node=None*, *clock_seq=None*)

 Generate a UUID from a host ID, sequence number, and the current time.
 If *node* is not given, a random 48-bit number is chosen.
 If *clock_seq* is given, it is used as the sequence number; otherwise a random 14-bit sequence number is chosen.
+This function is *not* thread-safe.

 ### uuid6.uuid7()

 Generate a UUID from a random number, and the current time.
+This function is *not* thread-safe.

 ### uuid6.uuid8()

 Generate a UUID from a random number, and the current time.
+This function is *not* thread-safe.

 ## UUID Version 6